xp44mm/Notebook/RxInAction/11 Error handling and recovery.md

 ------

-NOTE If you leave the `Retry` operator empty (without passing a number), the retries occur infinite times.
+NOTE: If you leave the `Retry` operator empty (without passing a number), the retries occur infinite times.

 ------